ParkSangGwon/TedUtil/README.md

 ##ObjectUtils

-If you want check object(`String, List, Map`)is empty or not, you can use this util
+If you want check object(`String, List, Map`)is empty or not, you can use this util.

 ```javascript